 Also known as Autism Spectrum Disorder (ASD), autism refers to a broad range of conditions and characterized by challenges with:

 7 Tips for How to Support a Child with Autism in the Classroom

-Supporting students with autism in the classroom is not a one size fits all endeavor.
-Just like the rest of your students, autistic students have a unique set of strengths and weaknesses they deal with that affects the way they learn, think, interact, and solve problems.
+Supporting students with autism in the classroom is not a one-size-fits-all endeavor.
+Just like the rest of your students, autistic students have a unique set of strengths and weaknesses they deal with that affect the way they learn, think, interact, and solve problems.
 Speak with your student, their parents, therapists, or educational planners to learn exactly what your student needs to succeed, and what possible triggers they may have that you can avoid in the classroom.

 2. Create a Relaxing Atmosphere

 Sensory overload can overwhelm an autistic child and make it nearly impossible for them to concentrate.
 If possible, avoid using bright and flashing lights, strong smells, and loud or distracting noises in the classroom.
 Instead, opt for creating a comfortable classroom free from too many distractions.
 Decorate with warm colors, soft music during any downtime, and offer comfortable seating like bean bags or rocking chairs.
 The more safe and secure they feel in their classroom space, the better off they will be.

 Supporting students with autism in the classroom can be accomplished with visuals.
 Things like signs can greatly help students with autism better focus on what they need to do, rather than trying to understand or follow a lengthy explanation.
 These visuals can serve as reminders of what classroom rules are, where supplies or books go, or pictures and models showing the best way to complete a task.